Showback: the essential guide to drive IT spend accountability

 Adoption of any solution is based on the twin motivators of ease of use and superiority over existing methods.
 With showback in Apptio Bill of IT, BUs familiarize themselves with the new billing experience and can question the assumptions and review their service choices.
 When running showback in parallel with an existing chargeback solution, an organization affords itself headroom to grow into the use of fully defendable chargebacks with Apptio Bill of IT.
 Showback can be an intermediary step to get there.

-Showback frames the conversation for IT value
+Showback frames the IT value conversation

 Showback can also be a standalone process that communicates the value of IT, without any implied billing immaturity.
 An organization can drive towards accountability for IT spend by using many different on-ramps.
 But ultimately, the focus is on the outputs of IT (services available to BU-s) rather than the inputs (infrastructure costs).
 If these outputs are communicated to BUs in terms they understand (price x quantity or PxQ) and can control (consumptive rather than assumptive feeds), showback can frame up a conversation of IT value without the white noise distraction of cost recovery and true-ups of chargeback.
 The point is to focus on driving an IT value conversation rather than being wedded to a particular tactic to get there.